CellMigrationLab/slack_todo_repo/README.md

 ## 🧠 Manual GitHub Tasks

-You can also create issues manually — they won’t be overwritten or removed by the bot.
+You can also create issues manually — they won’t be overwritten or removed by the bot

 ## 🛟 Troubleshooting